LutherMckeiver/item_rest_api/README.md

 # Item REST API

-This is a learning project for me to learn to about Flask and SQLITE.
+This is a learning project to learn to about Flask and SQLITE.

 ## Installation